markchipman/Xabaril/README.md

 ```
 ## Contributing

 Xabaril wouldn't be possible without the time and effort of its contributors.
-The team is made up of Unai Zorrilla Castro [@unaizorrilla](https://github.com/unaizorrilla), Luis Ruiz Pavón [@lurumad](https://github.com/lurumad) and Carlos Landeras [@carloslanderas](https://github.com/carloslanderas).
+The team is made up of Unai Zorrilla Castro [@unaizorrilla](https://github.com/unaizorrilla), Luis Ruiz Pavï¿½n [@lurumad](https://github.com/lurumad) and Carlos Landeras [@carloslanderas](https://github.com/carloslanderas).

 *Our valued committers are*: Hugo Biarge @hbiarge, Luis Fraile @lfraile.